Azure/enterprise-azure-policy-as-code/Docs/dfc-assignments.md

     }
     ```

-**Security Policies should be manged by EPAC at the Management Group level.**; This is the recommended approach for managing Security Policies instead of relying on the auto-assignments.
+**Security Policies should be manged by EPAC at the Management Group level**; this is the recommended approach for managing Security Policies instead of relying on the auto-assignments.

 ## Defender for Cloud Settings